evestera/rust-wasm-workshop/README.md

 As mentioned earlier, `mycrate_core` could be replaced by any Rust crate, provided it does not rely on any non-Rust code or OS APIs.

-If your crate does depend on something that is not compatible with WebAssembly you may be able to adapt it through the use of feature flags.
+However, if your crate does depend on something that is not compatible with WebAssembly, don't give up yet.
+You may still be able to adapt it through the use of feature flags / conditional compilation.

 This particular repository is stripped down a bit to make it easy to understand and easy to expand.
 So if you want to build a real, production-ready project